This post was inspired by my reading of Jim Langley of Langley Innovations’ books on fundraising.

 Ambitious: They aspire for attainable, ambitious goals, not institutional survivorship.
 They propel the organization from great to extraordinary.

-Strategic: They build on strengths rather than compensate for institutional weaknesses.
+Strategic: They build on strengths rather than overcome institutional weaknesses.
 They deepen competitive advantage.

 Heroic: They widen the margin of excellence.